 1. Focus on Your Methodology

 Regardless of which industry you are in, there is a method to your madness.
 Create the necessary documentation of all management processes.
-This means you will have to plan ahead, create a clear timeline and ask the right questions.
+This means you will have to plan ahead, you use timeline templates to create a clear timeline and ask the right questions..
 Keep in mind that this will allow you to plan for both successes and failures.
 There are four common project management methodologies: Agile, Waterfall, Scrum, and Kanban.

 The most traditional methodology is Waterfall.
 It focuses on rigid timetables and deliverables, however, this is also its Achilles heel because it does not incorporate change very well.